hrdkbhatnagar/neural-networks-deep-dive/README.md

 - MLP  - based on [Bengio et. al 2003](https://www.jmlr.org/papers/volume3/bengio03a/bengio03a.pdf)
 - Wavenet - based on [Aaron van den Oord et. al 2016](https://arxiv.org/abs/1609.03499)

-Given the names look like:
+When trained on the names dataset, containing entries like:

 ```
 Emma